 Pricing the merchandise involves many factors.
 A good estate liquidator relies on an extensive reference library of antiques and collectibles price guides, auction records, on-line reference sites and catalogs. in cases of very unusual and/or valuable items agent will seek the advice of a professional with relevant expertise.
-Pricing requires thoughtful examination, proper research and come current knowledge of the market value of many different kinds of items.
-The agent must consider the desirability, quantity and location of figuring out a price.
+Pricing requires thoughtful examination, proper research and some current knowledge of the market value of many different kinds of items.
+The agent must consider the desirability, quantity and location when deciding upon a price.

 What is done with things that do not sell?